Loyalty is lucrative: a practical guide to driving the second sale

-On the contrary, skin care has a concerning second purchase conversion rate of only 25 percent—less than half that of other categories.
+On the contrary, skincare has a concerning second purchase conversion rate of only 25 percent—less than half that of other categories.
 When you notice a massive outlier like this, it usually points to an underlying issue with your product or with the type of customer that this product attracts.

 So how do you know for sure?
 Customer satisfaction surveys like NPS can help you understand the variance across each category.
-Often times, fit, product durability, and price point exert the greatest influence on conversion rate to second order.
+Often times, fit, product durability, and price point exert the greatest influence on the conversion rate to second order.
 By understanding the real reasons that customers do or don’t return to make a second purchase, you can tailor your marketing messages to be more effective.

 Now that you know which customers are most likely to make a second purchase and how long they’re likely to take before placing their next order, the next big question you need to answer is: What are they likely to purchase next?

 Frequently, the second product purchased is in the same category as the first purchase.
 If this is the case, it’s usually a great sign that your customers love the product and are coming back for more.
-By surveying the customers who’ve displayed this pattern of behaviour, you can uncover rich insight into the best ways to position these products in your marketing messages.
+By surveying the customers who’ve displayed this pattern of behavior, you can uncover rich insight into the best ways to position these products in your marketing messages.

-For example, if the majority of your customers say they returned to buy a second pair of sneakers because of their amazing fabric, then you may want to emphasise this feature in your ads—and you can use the same feature to encourage cross-sales into other categories.
+For example, if the majority of your customers say they returned to buy a second pair of sneakers because of their amazing fabric, then you may want to emphasize this feature in your ads—and you can use the same feature to encourage cross-sales into other categories.